amyduguid2/PDB_Analysis/README.md

 ## Assumptions & Notes
 - Only PDB entries deposited between 2020–2025 were queried.
 - Linked articles may include older publications due to retrospective citations.
-- Journal and affiliation names were not normalised; each variation was treated as a distinct entity, regardless of typos, abbreviations, or formatting inconsistencies.
+- Journal and affiliation names were not normalised; each variation was treated as a distinct entity, regardless of abbreviations or formatting inconsistencies.
 - Author names without a valid ORCID were assumed to represent multiple individuals and were therefore excluded from the analysis of top authors.

 ---